metaheed/kolle/doc/low_code_introduction.md

 ## Low code introduction

-Kolle low code is an RDF triple-based declarative mapping language.
-All mapping has a subject, property, and object.
+Kolle low code is an RDF triple-based declarative language.

+The main purpose of defining Kolle low-code is to easily convert to no-code and understandable to machine and human.
+On the other hand, RDF is easy to represent and transform.
+The input and output of the Kolle compiler is RDF triple.

+Each line of Kolle input is triple and output is also triple.
+The final emitter of Kolle can be SQL statement, data-linage UI, model visualization, Avro schema, etc.

+Triple has a subject, property, and object.

 Subject:  It is the name of the model or type.
 It will always symbol and not nil